DOCUMENTATION · v4.0

 The canvas toolbar at the bottom of the map gives you annotation tools to document your workflow architecture on top of the live dependency map.

-Basic canvas (sections and sticky notes) is available on Growth plan.
+Basic canvas (sections and sticky notes) is available on all plans.
 The full canvas toolkit is available on Pro plan and above.

 Exporting the map